databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/07-virtual-column/alter-virtual-column.md

 <EEFeature featureName='VIRTUAL COLUMN'/>

 Modifies virtual columns for a table.
+Please note that after modifying virtual columns for a table, refresh them using the [REFRESH VIRTUAL COLUMN](refresh-virtual-column.md) command.

 ## Syntax